Alexander Haig: Vietnam War

-In 1966 Haig took command of a battalion of the 1st Infantry Division during the Vietnam War.
-On May 22, 1967, Lieutenant Colonel Haig was awarded the Distinguished Service Cross, the U.S. Army's second highest medal for valor, by General William Westmoreland as a result of his actions during the Battle of Ap Gu in March 1967.
-During the battle, Haig's troops (of the 1st Battalion, 26th Infantry Regiment) became pinned down by a Viet Cong force that outnumbered U.S. forces by three to one.
+In 1966, Haig took command of a battalion of the 1st Infantry Division during the Vietnam War.
+On 22 May 1967, General William Westmoreland rewarded Haig with the Distinguished Service Cross, the U.S. Army's second-highest medal for valor, in recognition of his actions during the Battle of Ap Gu in March 1967.
+During the battle, Haig, then a member of the 1st Battalion, 26th Infantry Regiment, became pinned down by a Viet Cong force that outnumbered U.S. forces by three to one.
 In an attempt to survey the battlefield, Haig boarded a helicopter and flew to the point of contact.
-His helicopter was subsequently shot down.
-Two days of bloody hand-to-hand combat ensued.
-An excerpt from Haig's official Army citation follows:
+His helicopter was subsequently shot down, leading to two days of bloody hand-to-hand combat.
+An excerpt from Haig's Distinguished Service Cross citation states:

 Haig was also awarded the Distinguished Flying Cross and the Purple Heart during his tour in Vietnam and was eventually promoted to colonel as commander of 2nd Brigade, 1st Infantry Division in Vietnam.

 Return to West Point

-Following his one-year Vietnam tour, Haig returned to the United States to become regimental commander of the Third Regiment of the Corps of Cadets at West Point under the newly appointed commandant, Brigadier General Bernard W. Rogers.
+Following his one-year tour of Vietnam during the Vietnam War, Haig returned to the United States to become regimental commander of the Third Regiment of the Corps of Cadets at West Point under the newly appointed commandant, Brigadier General Bernard W. Rogers.
 Both had previously served together in the 1st Infantry Division, Rogers as assistant division commander and Haig as brigade commander.